 Nielsen asked Enrico to develop the hardware.

-A hand-held battery-operated personal computer with one megabyte of Solid State Drive, (SSD), hard disk memory.
+It was a hand-held battery-operated personal computer with one megabyte of Solid State Drive (SSD), hard disk memory.
 See Wikipedia on NIAT for the technical details.

 After an exhaustive and unsuccessful search for a manufacturer in the USA, Nielsen turned again to Enrico.
-They had him and his entire family move to Florida; where he managed the project, along with their entire engineering department, and started the production of the hand-held computer.
+They had him and his entire family move to Florida, where he managed the project, along with their entire engineering department, and started producing the hand-held computer.